bitsofcotton/ddpmopt/README.md

 However, if we met gulf on prediction concerned with internal states series the stream have, we cannot predict at all on the range.

-Either, PSVD class can be used to avoid timing-related prediction fails which we don't need them because we only focus on auto tuned entropy feeded streams.
+Either, PSVD class can be used to avoid timing-related prediction fails but they needs phase period on input numbers.
+So we eliminated them.

 # Tips on contexts
 We use whole image context to insert context then predict with such each pixel context.
 So each image consistency is used and applied for the output.

 We can use orthogonal context either DFT context insertion, however, this isn't matches our senses, such things are useful to get numerical stability context only and are viewed broken by our senses.
 This might be because of even 2/3 prediction we have condition, the noise the result have can causes whole graphics spreaded result.

-Either we're using goki_check_cc:test.py:pred... commands to complement continuity, we don't need them in entropy feeding controlled condition.
+Either we're using goki_check_cc:test.py:pred... commands or monte-carlo methods in lieonn.hh:predv template parameter to complement continuity, we don't need them with some of the slice we gain.
-Either, 'T' test says they're rare case we need to use such entropy feeding control in bitwise condition.

 We can use some feature quantity based transforms we can get them by machine learning converted into tan Ax form.
 In such case, we use vectorized input image x, y:=tan Ax for feature quantities, weight them by \[x, y\] or only predict the {y} stream, then, invert x=f(y).